 The moonlight gardens are open every day from sunrise to sunset or 6 am – 6 pm.

-The only downside in visiting at sunset is the crowds.
+The only downside to visiting at sunset is the crowds.
 It does get incredibly busy in the evenings due to the cooler temperatures.

-So, if you want less people, I’d opt for a sunrise or day time viewing.
+So, if you want fewer people, I’d opt for a sunrise or daytime viewing.
 Then, you’ll have it pretty much to yourself!